LucieTp/Range-shift-BTO-Breeding-birds-species-traits/README.md

 - R code 2 computes/extratcs the species traits (biotic, abiotic and dispersal capabilities) and creates the main data file for modelling
 - R code 3 runs the analysis (PGLMMs) and exports the results
 - R code 4 generates most plots and other minor statistical analysis (wilcox tests etc).

+-- utils.R and whois-functions.R are sourced in the scripts 1, 2, 3 and 4.
+-- All datasets needed are located in the "data" folder except for the CRU climate which is downloadable from https://catalogue.ceda.ac.uk/uuid/58a8802721c94c66ae45c3baa4d814d0 (CRU v4.01)